Strategic vs. Tactical Threat Intelligence

 Strategic Threat Intelligence

-To simply define it, strategic threat intelligence is meant to provide a high-level view of the threats faced by an organization and how it can defend itself.
-It is human analyzed and human-readable.
+To simply define it, strategic threat intelligence is meant to provide a high-level view of the cyber threats faced by an organization and how it can defend itself.
+This threat data is human-analyzed and human-readable.
 Strategic threat intel is usually consumed based on the role-, location-, and industry.
-It is offered to concerned individuals and stakeholders based on these criteria to make it more relevant and actionable for them.
+It is offered to individuals and stakeholders specifically worried about their digital risk protection, and it is based on these criteria to make it more relevant and actionable for them.

-From a strategic intelligence viewpoint, organizations need to know about the processes, tools, and capabilities that should be executed to properly defend themselves against threats.
-In an ideal situation, security teams need to know about adversaries that might target their infrastructure and their related Tactics, Techniques, and Procedures (TTPs), before an incident occurs.
-Strategic intelligence helps in filling the gaps in an organization’s capability to address a potential threat.
+From a strategic intelligence viewpoint, organizations need to know about the processes, tools, and capabilities that should be executed to properly defend themselves against potential threat.
+In an ideal situation, an organization’s security team needs to know about adversaries that might target their infrastructure and their related Tactics, Techniques, and Procedures (TTPs), before an incident occurs.
+Strategic intelligence helps in filling the gaps in an organization’s capability to address an emerging threat.

 Tactical Threat Intelligence

-Tactical threat intelligence focuses on what an organization needs to do while responding to security incidents.
-It provides details about the techniques, tactics, and procedures (TTPs) used by attackers.
+Tactical threat intelligence focuses on what an organization needs to do while responding to an emerging threat.
+It provides details about the techniques, tactics, and procedures (TTPs) used by a threat actor.
 This threat intel is usually gathered directly from threats detected inside a network or from external sources that can impact tactical decisions.
 Tactical threat intelligence focuses predominantly on a technical audience and is consumed by security teams and defense architects.

 From the tactical intelligence viewpoint, take the instance of an organization that just became the victim of a cyberattack.
 The incident responders need to know the Indicators of Compromise (IOCs) to identify malicious activities inside the network.
 Leveraging this type of threat intel informs the tactical response to the situation at hand.